JosefJ/GMevents/events/maker-dappy-hour/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: 'Ahoy, it's time for another dappy hour!
+description: "Ahoy, it's time for another dappy hour!
 Prague Blockchain Week is here and we could not resist throwing another Dai party.
-This time around, we will be warming up for the final party of the #cryptolife Hackathon.
-So we found a cool bar in the walking distance from the venue (National House Smichov), just on the other side of the Vltava river.'
+This time around, we will be warming up for the final party of the cryptolife Hackathon.
+So we found a cool bar in the walking distance from the venue (National House Smichov), just on the other side of the Vltava river."

 #####################
 ### EVENT DETAILS ###